-4.1 THE REVIEW PROCESS
+4.2 THE REVIEW PROCESS

-Expert Panel members receive a list of applications, along with abstracts and names of applicants.
-The Expert Panel members then indicate which applications they can review, and which applications they cannot review due to conflict of interest.
 The applications received by the Expert Panel are divided amongst panel members.
 Each application is then assigned to three readers within the Expert Panel, but all members are encouraged to review all applications assigned to their respective Expert Panels.
-The first reader is responsible for finding external reviewers to assess the application, at least two experts for project grant applications and postdoctoral fellowship applications, and three experts for applications for grants of excellence.
-External reviewers shall be professionally active outside of Iceland.
+The first reader (editor) is responsible for finding external reviewers to assess the applications, at least two experts for Project Grantand Postdoctoral Fellowship Grant applications, and three experts for Grants of Excellence applications.
+External reviewers shall professionally active outside of Iceland.
 The selection of external reviewers is based on the relevant scientist's area of expertise and scientific merits according to professional websites and citation databases.
 The first reader must make sure that there is no conflict of interest between reviewers and applicants.
 External reviewers must then confirm that there is no conflict of interest.
 Applicants have an opportunity to specify on the application form which experts should not be involved in the assessment of the application and give the reasons for this.
-Experts whom applicants have identified in their application as "Nonpreferred reviewers" will not be contacted.
+Experts whom applicants have identified in their application as "Non-preferred reviewers" will not be contacted.
+Instead of naming the non-preferred reviewers the ID-number on the external reviewer evaluation sheets from former years can be used.